The Mass & the Sacred

 Why It Matters

-Misunderstanding the priesthood weakens the sacrificial nature of the Mass and the sacred character of the Church.
+Misunderstanding the priesthood weakens the sacrificial nature of the Mass.

 Authority